ToX82/logHappens/README.md

 ##### How do I add a log file to be tracked?

-LogHappens 2.x made it much simpler to add tracking for a new file.
+Tracking new file is fairly simple with LogHappens.
 Just add a new record in your config.json file, and set the values according to your preferences.
-Something like this
+Something like this is enough.

     "apache": {
         "icon": "logos:apache",